Top 10 Reasons Why Tour Operators Should Publish an Email Newsletter

 This post is here is a reminder that email marketing has still been shown to be the most effective way to remarket to your prospects and customers.
 Independent tour and activity operators can especially benefit from having an email campaign that captures, remarkets, and converts.

 What do I mean by “remarket” or “remarketing” for tour operators?
 It is simply a way to get your message across to people that visited your website and are likely to make a booking soon or later.
 By leveraging the power of email marketing, your tour website can capture more leads and convince them to come back to book a tour or activity.
 The return on investment (ROI) with tour and activity email remarketing means that your effort to publish an email newsletter will be rewarded.

 1. Capture Leads That Are Not Ready to Book Now

-This is what the Book Later Button was made for but you can do it yourself with a basic email address capture form.
+You can do it yourself with a basic email address capture form when visitors are simply not ready to complete a booking.
 In addition to displaying your “Book Now” button proudly to ask for the sale, add a link to your email newsletter subscription page nearby.
 Tell visitors that if they are not ready to make a booking today, simply sign up for your email newsletter to stay informed and get the best deals.
 Of course make it clear that you will not share their email address, unsubscribe can be done in a click, and you won’t contact them more than once a month.